ADR and the Collaborative Conference

 Parents, educational rights holders, non-legal support persons and school district personnel with the greatest understanding of the child's needs attend the Collaborative Conference.
 A trained facilitator assists with communication and discussion at the Conference and renders in writing any agreements reached.

 Who are the Collaborative Conference Facilitators?

 The Bar Association of San Francisco's Panel of Special Education Facilitators (SEF Panel) are certified mediators with the Bar Association's Bay Area Mediation Program who have received 15 hours of specialized training in special education law and the culture of parental and school district relations.
 In addition, the facilitators who serve on the SEF Panel have received specific training in the kinds of complaints parents have brought in the special education context and the frustrations, tensions and culture that can bring about difficulties and complaint.

 What are the benefits to participating in a Collaborative Conference?

-Parents participating in the conference have the opportunity to gain insight on the decisions of the school district, negotiate their own position in an informal, non-intimidating space and reestablish lines of communication.
+Parents participating in the conference have the opportunity to gain insight into the decisions of the school district, negotiate their own position in an informal, non-intimidating space and reestablish lines of communication.
 The goal of the Collaborative Conference is to achieve an early student-centered resolution.